dododas/bootstrap-demo-matlab/README.md

 %   58.5698    0.0090
 ```

-The following plots show the bootstrap distributions and the 95% confidence intervals for each parameter.
+The following plots show the bootstrap distributions and 95% confidence intervals for each parameter.

 ![](plots/obs-bootstrap-distr.png)